top of page

 Description:

-The Khiriwong landrace, also known as Meun Sri, is an ancient Southern Thai cannabis variety cultivated in the Khao Luang Massif of Nakhon Sri Thammarat.
-This accession represents one of the last surviving populations of traditional Thai sativas in the region.
+The Khiriwong landrace, also known locally as Meun Sri, is an ancient Southern Thai cannabis population traditionally cultivated in the Khao Luang Massif.
+Among the last true Thai sativas from the region, this population carries the botanical and cultural memory of a disappearing world.

 ---